wp-cli/config-command/README.md

 	[--anchor=<anchor>]
 		Anchor string where additions of new values are anchored around.
-		Defaults to "/** Absolute path to the WordPress directory".
+		Defaults to "/* That's all, stop editing!".

 	[--placement=<placement>]
 		Where to place the new values in relation to the anchor string.